leemason/polycast/README.md

             console.log(data);
         });

-        //fire when event on channel 2 is received channel2.on('Event2WasFired', function(data){
+        //fire when event on channel 2 is received, optionally accessing the event object channel2.on('Event2WasFired', function(data, event){
+            /*
+                event.id = mysql id
+                event.channels = array of channels
+                event.event = event name
+                event.payload = object containing event data (same as the first data argument) event.created_at = timestamp from mysql
+                event.requested_at = when the ajax request was performed event.delay = the delay in seconds from when the request was made and when the event happened (used internally to delay callbacks)
+            */

             var body = document.getElementById('body');
             body.innerHTML = body.innerHTML + JSON.stringify(data);
         });